 If you catch blue crab, you may want to stuff them into mushrooms for a delightfully unexpected meal.
 Speckled sea trout is perfect when pan-fried in a touch of oil and served with capers.
 If you’ve reeled in a tasty tarpon, the entire family will feast.
 The filets are cut into portions and are great when seasoned with olive oil, paprika, salt, and pepper.

-If you want to skip the cooking, find delicious gulf-to-table cuisine at seafood restaurants.
+If you want to skip the cooking, find delicious sea-to-table cuisine at some of our local seafood restaurants.

 It doesn’t matter if you’re looking for a quiet spot along a riverbed, on a pier, or a boat charter, a fun day of fishing is waiting for you to take the bait any time of year.